 We set our admissions criteria to make sure everyone studying with us has the best chance of success.
 The statements below outline what we usually expect you to have achieved before starting at a particular level or type of course.
 For a number of our subjects, such as art and design, we will also ask to see your portfolio of previous work.

-To study a programme of 4 A-Levels with us we ask that you have a minimum of 5 GCSEs at Grades A* - C including Maths and English.
-For some subjects we ask that you have a Grade B or above in the relevant GCSE.
-For A level arts related subjects we also need to see your portfolio (at least 5 pieces of your work).
+To study a programme of three A Levels with us we ask that you have a minimum of five GCSEs at Grades B or C (5) and above including maths and English plus subject specific requirements and an average point score of five.
+For A Level arts related subjects we also need to see your portfolio (at least five pieces of your work).

-Students must have at least 2 AS levels or 1 A Level or National Diploma qualification in a related subjects or equivalent qualifications.
+To study a Diploma in Foundation Studies you will need two AS Levels or one A Level or a National Diploma/Extended Diploma in a related subject or equivalent qualifications.